Sizing Is Just a Number

 Be Yourself

 Your dress needs to represent you.
-Buying your dream dress is an emotional decision, so you should shop feeling like the best version of you, to get a true picture of how you feel in the dresses.
-It will also help you picture how you’ll look in the dress on the big day.
-Stay true to yourself.
-If you favour clean lines and solids, look for a minimalist gown, or if you love quirky, retro styles, beeline for vintage-inspired designs.
-Confine the entourage to one or two trusted pals or family members with good taste.
-Remember it is you who will be wearing the dress, so go with your gut feeling, you will know, when you have the right dress
+Buying your dream dress is an emotional decision, so shop feeling like the best version of yourself — it gives a true picture of how you'll feel in each gown.
+If you favour clean lines and solids, look for a minimalist gown; if you love quirky retro styles, make a beeline for vintage-inspired designs.
+Confine the entourage to one or two trusted friends or family members with good taste.
+Remember: it is you who will wear the dress, so go with your gut feeling.
+You will know when you have the right one.

-A final note, when you’re finally ready to say yes, doesn’t be afraid to do so.
-As long as it feels right and you feel like the best version of you, then go for it.
-It might feel like the long-anticipated search is over, but you have found your perfect dress, leaving you with more time to sort out the countless other details of the big day.
+A final note — when you're ready to say yes, don't be afraid to do so.
+As long as it feels right and you feel like the best version of you, go for it.
+The long-anticipated search may feel suddenly over, but you have found your perfect dress — leaving you more time to sort out the countless other details of the big day.